learninglab-dev/ll-first-reactLab/walkthrough.md

   )
 }
 ```
 We've been playing with a width prop for simplicity, but the prop we actually want to vary between our images is the source url.
-Let's go back and finish up our grid of images.
-First we'll modify `App` like so:
+Let's go back and finish up our grid of images. :collision: First we'll modify `App` like so:
 ```js
 import React from 'react'
 import Layout from './Layout'